atheiman/katacoda-scenarios/open-policy-agent-gatekeeper/04-container-registry-whitelist.md

 ## CHALLENGE

-Update the constraint to permit another container registry source, gcr.io
+Update the constraint to permit another container registry source, gcr.io.
+Then try running a pod with the Docker image `gcr.io/kuar-demo/kuard-amd64:blue`